 It should go without saying that even in the winter months, the Colorado sun can be direct and piercing.
 For this reason we recommend spraying broadleaf evergreen trees with anti-desiccant, which covers the leaves in a wax-like coating, and helps prevent loss of moisture.

 Similarly, these extreme temperatures can cause the tree trunks to thaw out during the day, and to freeze in the evening.
 Unfortunately, this can cause the bark to crack and rupture, resulting in a condition known as sunscald.
 To reiterate, it is newly planted trees that are especially vulnerable under these conditions.
 In order to protect these trees, you can either paint your tree trunks white, or wrap them carefully in tree wrap, starting as close to the base of the tree as possible.
 Remove the wrapping in the spring as soon as freezing temperatures come to an end (in Denver, this is typically around April or May).
-(If you need expert advice, our tree service pros in Denver are happy to give you more guidance!)
+(If you need expert advice, our tree trimming pros in Denver, CO are happy to give you more guidance!)

 We found a concise video on how to wrap trees for winter protection here: